Ayushburman/I-Think/Response/HEALTH/Vitamins/Vitamins.md

 .
 Vitamin E: Functions as an antioxidant, protecting cells from damage Vitamin K: Provides the ability to clot blood by helping produce specific proteins

+The Importance of Balance
+Maintaining the right vitamin balance is crucial for health.
+A deficiency can lead to serious issues such as fatigue, nerve damage, heart disorders, or diseases like rickets and scurvy
+.
+Conversely, consuming too much of any vitamin can lead to toxicity.
+The source emphasizes that "loading yourself with supplements" is a myth; the goal is to achieve a healthy balance